 © "Engloutie", Sara Sottolichio - Photo by Olivier Bousquet

 Montréal has no shortage of change-making women accomplishing amazing things and challenging expectations, every day in every industry.
-Not exhaustive by a long shot, our list names but some of women making a difference in business, science and technology, arts and culture, gastronomy and beyond in Montréal today.
+Not exhaustive by a long shot, our list names only some of the women making a difference in business, science and technology, arts and culture, gastronomy and beyond in Montréal today.

 Entrepreneurship and business

 The founder and CEO of BKIND, Marilyne Bouchard went from microbiologist to successful entrepreneur when she developed her Montréal-based eco-friendly cosmetics brand for sensitive skin.
 With a background in fashion and commerce, CEO and co-founder of BonLook Sophie Boulanger took eyeglasses fashion to the next level online and in retail stores across the country.
 Founder of Stimulation Déjà Vu, Audrey Bernard combines cognitive science, creativity and emotion to create one-of-a-kind olfactory experiences for individuals as well as for events – including their latest, a three-in-one antibacterial spray with a pleasing scent.
 CEO and Founder of art-tech startup Acrylic Robotics, Chloë Ryan found a way to scale up her own and other artists’ creations – and make original artwork more accessible – using robotic and AI technologies.